tallen11/Chip8-Emulator/README.md

 # Chip8-Emulator
-Testing out emulation by trying to implement a chip 8 emulator
+Testing out emulation by implementing a chip 8 emulator.
+Uses ncurses for graphics.
+No input yet.